natalka1122/Eve-NG-in-Google-Cloud/README.md

 > You can also download the `Google Cloud Console app` to access your VM’s from your phone to start and stop them.
 Might come in handy when you forget you left an instance running with 16 vCPU’s and 100GB of memory.
 > Create firewall rule to allow `tcp:32000-65535` through to your VPC
 * Navigate to: `Google Cloud Console > VPC Network > Firewall rules`
-* Create the below rule
+* Create the below rule:

 Name | Type | Description | Filters | Protocols/Ports | Action | Priority | Network
 ---- | ---- | ----------- | -------  | ---------------  | ------  | -------- | -------
 eve-ng-inbound | Ingress | Allow ports for eve-ng | home-ip-address | tcp:32000-65535 | Allow | 1000 | default

+* Navigate back to Compute Engine > VM Instances
 * Click on `SSH`
 > There will be a key exchange and you will be connected.
 * Assume root and set a password: